Hidden-Histories/Public-Resources/documentation/Tutorial_RemoteSiteVisit.md

 Look at the red/white compass between the rotation arrows.
 - If it's not pointing straight up, click on it so it is pointing due north.
-- Now you can see that 5th street does NOT run N - S. It is about at a 30° angle to the NW.
+- Now you can see that 5th street does NOT run N - S. It is about at a 30° angle, running NW - SE.

 ![googlemaps_rotate-3D-zoom](images/googlemaps_rotate-3D-zoom.png)